Candlelight Only Evening for a Better Night’s Sleep

 2. Avoid paraffin candles

-Paraffin wax is typically bleached with highly toxic chemicals dioxin and mixed with carcinogenic acrolyn and stearic acid, which is a by-product of slaughterhouses.
-Yuck, my outlook towards candles has completely changed.
+Paraffin wax is typically bleached with highly toxic chemicals dioxin and mixed with carcinogenic acrolein and stearic acid, which is a by-product of slaughterhouses.
+Yuck!
+My outlook towards candles has completely changed upon learning that.

 Streets lit with lanterns